arindas/comprehending-linux/src/ch01-02-build-and-boot-kernel.md

 ## Build kernel from source

-From the kernel source directory:
+From inside the kernel source directory:

 ```bash
 make menuconfig